 2. Lentil Soups

 The first way I ever ate lentils was as a soup made from brown lentils.
 Today, I make a version of that lentil soup with lots of veggies.
 I saute diced onion, carrot, celery, zucchini, and garlic in a spoon of oil until they are tender.
 Add 2 cups of lentils, 8 cups of broth or water, and 1 1/2 cups of diced tomatoes.
 I add my favorite seasonings of thyme, cumin, basil, parsley, bay leaves, salt, and black pepper.
 In 45 minutes I have a rich and hearty lentil veggie soup.

 3. Dals and Stews

-In Southern India, Tamillian meals are traditionally composed of thick lentil and coconut stews with lots of vegetables.
+In Southern India, Tamilian meals are traditionally composed of thick lentil and coconut stews with lots of vegetables.
 This South Indian Lentil Stew has eggplant, potato, cabbage, and lentils.
 The Sophie Dal uses green lentils and broccoli to make a delicious, healthy dish.
-Tuvar Dal or Pigeon Pea lentils are used to make this Indian Tangy Lentils with Curry Leaves and Red Chiles.
+Tuvar Dal or Pigeon Pea lentils are used to make these Indian Tangy Lentils with Curry Leaves and Red Chiles.

 4. Lentil Salads